MightyCreak/diffuse/docs/developers/developers-setup.md

 * Meson
 * Flatpak and Flatpak builder (Linux only)

+## Install the dependencies

-### Install the distribution dependencies
+### Install the system dependencies

-It's a bit difficult to get the command lines for all the distributions and their releases, but it should be enough to find the packages on other distributions.
+It's a bit difficult to get the command lines for all the systems, but these examples should be enough to find the packages on most systems.

 <details>
     <summary>Debian/Ubuntu</summary>